-Early in the second semester of freshman year, students group themselves into “blocking groups” of two to eight people with whom they enter the Housing lottery.
-On Housing Day, in early March, blocking groups are assigned to one of the 12 upperclassmen houses, where they will live for the next three years.
+Early in the second semester of your first year, students group themselves into “blocking groups” of two to eight people with whom they enter the Housing lottery.
+On Housing Day, in early March, blocking groups are assigned to one of the 12 upperclassmen Houses, where they will live for the next three years.

 House-sponsored late-night munchies in dining halls, every evening from Sunday through Thursday.
 Peanut butter.
 Tea.
 Cookies.
 Bananas.
 The whole works.

 The online system used by every course web page.
 Allows you to find the syllabus and submit assignments.
 Occasionally shuts down at incredibly inconvenient times.
 Run by a malevolent panda riding a unicycle.
 You’ll understand what we mean soon enough.

 The larger-than-life graduation ceremony at the end of the year.
 In the past, speakers have included J.K.
 Rowling, Bill Gates, Mark Zuckerberg, and Oprah.
 There are never enough seats and somebody typically faints, but otherwise it’s pretty spectacular.
 Protocol for the ceremony is written into the Statutes of the Massachusetts Bay Colony, because Harvard is old.